 Your needs may be covered in two ways:

-• If the referral to the Reception Centre is not possible, you may receive support from Social Welfare Services.
+- If the referral to the Reception Centre is not possible, you may receive support from Social Welfare Services.
+To this end, you will need to secure your own accommodation and provide your address.
 The aid is currently being offered through cheques.
 The Welfare Services can refuse an application for social assistance, if they can prove that you are working or you have enough money to cover your needs.
 After 1 month from the date of the application of asylum, support from Welfare Services is dependent on proof that you are not able to work, either for health reasons or due to not being able to find work.
 If your health does not permit you to work, you will need a medical report, preferably from a governmental medical institution.
 This report must certify your inability to work, along with the reasons, as well the duration for which you are unable to work.

 The Kofinou Reception Centre

 The Kofinou Reception Centre is currently the only Reception and Accommodation Centre for Applicants for International Protection in Cyprus.
-It is managed by the state, under the Ministry of Interior and is located in Kofinou in the district of Larnaca.
-It has a maximum potential capacity to accommodate 400 persons.
-It offers basic accommodation and food to its residents, access to basic medical services and there are security guards and social workers on duty.
+It is managed by the State, under the Ministry of Interior and is located in Kofinou, in the district of Larnaca.
+It has a maximum potential capacity of approximately 600 persons.
+It offers basic accommodation and meals to its residents, as well as access to basic medical services; there are security guards and social workers on duty.
 Residents receive a small monthly allowance as well as a free medical card for access to the public healthcare system, and bus passes to travel for free to Larnaca, the nearby coastal town.
+UNHCR has staff present at the Centre to offer individual counseling and integration support, including networking opportunities with potential employers.

 For more information about the Kofinou Reception Centre, click here.